 - 57% of law firms offer customizable smart legal contract templates that comply with jurisdiction-specific laws.

-- 82% of smart legal contracts deployed in 2025 are coded in Ethereum’s Solidity language, with compliance logic built into the contract.
+- 82% of smart legal contracts deployed are coded in Ethereum’s Solidity language, with compliance logic built into the contract.

 - 38% of blockchain platforms have added hybrid contracts that blend automated execution with manual legal review mechanisms.